hbahk/TAOtutorials/README.md

 * Tutorial 4: [Optical Spectroscopy Using `specutils`](https://github.com/hbahk/TAO23/blob/main/tutorials/Optical%20Spectroscopy.ipynb) (written by Jae-Hong Jeong)

-* Tutorial A1: [Spectroscopic Data Reduction for SNUO 1m](https://github.com/hbahk/TAO23/blob/main/tutorials/SAO-Spectroscopic-Data-Reduction.ipynb) (Fall 2022, written by Hyeonguk Bahk, originally prepared by Jooyeon Geem)
+* Tutorial A1: [Spectroscopic Data Reduction for SNUO 1m](https://github.com/hbahk/TAO23/blob/main/tutorials/SAO-Spectroscopic-Data-Reduction.ipynb) (Fall 2022, written by Hyeonguk Bahk, originally prepared by Jooyeon Geem); This will be updated using the FOCAS data, which will be data needed for the final project.

 ## 1. Preparation